 To restore the reliability of personal attribute data, we need to know their pedigree.
 We need to know that a presented data item is genuine, that it originated from a trusted authority, it’s been stored safely by its owner, and it’s been presented with the owner’s consent.
 If confidence in single attributes can be restored then we can step back from all the auxiliary proof-of-identity needed for routine transactions, and thus curb identity theft.

 Several recent breaches of government registers leave citizens vulnerable to ID theft.
 In Korea, the national identity card system was attacked and it seems that all Korean's citizen IDs will have to be re-issued.
 In the US, Social Security Numbers are often stolen and used tin fraudulent identifications; recently, SSNs of 800,000 Post Office employees appear to have been stolen along with other personal records.

 We could protect people against having their stolen identifiers used behind their backs.
-It shouldn't actually be necessary to re-issue every Korean's ID.
-Improvements may be made to the reliability of identification data without dramatically changing Relying Parties' backend processes.
+It shouldn't actually be necessary to re-issue every Korean's ID, not to worry that US SSNs aren't usually replaceable.
+And great improvements may be made to the reliability of identification data presented online without dramatically changing Relying Parties' back-end processes.
 If for instance a service provider has always used SSN as part of its identification regime, they could continue to do so, if only the actual Social Security Numbers being received were reliable!

 The trick is to be able to tell "original" ID numbers from "copies".
 But what does "original" even mean in the digital world?
 A more precise term for what we really want is pedigree.
 What we need is to be able to present attribute data in such a way that the receiver may be sure of their pedigree; that is, know that the attributes were originally issued by an authoritative body, that the data has been kept safe, and that each presentation of the attribute has occurred under the owner's control.